-The AD7780 provides a low cost, high resolution analog-to-digital function.
-Because the analog-to-digital function is provided by a Σ - Δ architecture, the parts are more immune to noisy environments, making them ideal for use in sensor measurement and industrial and process control applications.
+The AD7781 provides a low cost, high resolution analog-to-digital function.
+Because the analog-to-digital function is provided by a $\Sigma$ - $\Delta$ architecture, the part is more immune to noisy environments, making it ideal for use in sensor measurement and industrial and process control applications.